5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Dos and Don'ts
 Before you copy the EFI onto your system SSD/HDD, you should do the following:

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
-Also perform an NVRAM Reset prior to booting.
+Also perform an NVRAM reset prior to booting.
-- **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
-High Sierra and Catalina require `MacBookPro10,1`, Big Sur requires `MaBookPro11,1` and macOS Monterey requires `MaBookPro11,4 – amongst other files and settings.
-That's why There's an extra config_Monterey.plist included.
-- **Integrated Graphics**:
-Two variants of T530 models with different display panels and screen resolutions exist: `HD+` and `HD` models.
+- **Integrated Graphics**: Three variants of T530 models with different display panels exist: `HD+` (including FullHD) and `HD` models.
 Both are using different identifiers:

-	`AAPL,ig-platform-id 04006601` = HD+ ≥ 1600x900 px </br>
+	`AAPL,ig-platform-id 04006601` = HD+/FullHD ≥ 1600x900 px </br>
 	`AAPL,ig-platform-id 03006601` = HD = 1366x768 px

-	By default, the Framebuffer-Patch for `HD+` models is enabled in the config under `DeviceProperties` > `PciRoot(0x0)/Pci(0x2,0x0)`.
+	By default, the iGPU (Intel(R) HD 4000) is configured for T530 models with `HD+` and FullHD panels.
+If your model has an `HD` panel you need to select a different Framebuffer-Patch, which is included in the config but is disabled.
+To enable it, do the folowing:
+	1. Go to `DeviceProperties` > `PciRoot(0x0)/Pci(0x2,0x0)`.

-	If your model uses a `HD` panel, you need to disable `PciRoot(0x0)/Pci(0x2,0x0)` by placing a `#` in front of it.
+	2. Disable the HD+ Frambuffer-Patch by placing a `#` in front of `PciRoot(0x0)/Pci(0x2,0x0)`.
-	Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" instead.
-Delete the leading `#` and the description after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.
+	3. Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" by deleting the leading `#` and the description after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

-	**HINT**: if your screen turns off during boot, you are using the wrong Framebuffer-Patch!
+	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!

-- **System Integrity Protection (SIP)**
-  - For High Sierra: `MacBookPro10,1` or 10,2 (depending on CPU) and `csr-active-config: FF030000`to disable SIP
-  - For Mojave/Catalina: `MacBookPro10,1` or 10,2 (depending on CPU) and `csr-active-config: FF070000` to disable SIP
-  - For Big Sur: `MacBookPro11,1` or 11,2 (depending on CPU) and `csr-active-config: 67080000` to disable SIP
-  - For Monterey: `MacBookPro11,4` and `csr-active-config: EF0F0000` to disable SIP
-- **CPU**
-  - The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
-If you use a differnt CPU, disable it in the config and create your own using `ssdtPRGEN` in Post-Install.
+- **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
+If you use a differnt CPU, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')
+- **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
+	- High Sierra and Catalina require `MacBookPro10,1`
+	- Big Sur requires `MaBookPro11,1`
+	- Monterey requires `MaBookPro11,4` – amongst other files and settings.
+That's why There's an extra `config_Monterey.plist` included.
+- **Disabling System Integrity Protection (SIP)**: to Disable SIP, go to `NVRAM` > `Add` > `7C436110-AB2A-4BBB-A880-FE41995C9F82 `and change the value of `csr-active-config` according to the installes version of macOS
+  - For High Sierra: `FF030000`
+  - For Mojave/Catalina: `FF070000`
+  - For Big Sur: `67080000`
+  - For Monterey: `EF0F0000`

 - **Wifi/Bluetooth**
   - Built-in Intel Wifi/Bluetooth may work.
 Have a look at [OpenIntelWireless](https://github.com/OpenIntelWireless) to check if your card is supported yet.
   - 3rd Party cards require the `1vyrain` jailbreak to unlock the BIOS in order to disable WLAN Whitelist (unless the 3rd party card is whitelisted)
   - Broadcom cards require an additional kext for Bluetooth.
 Either `BrcmFirmwareData.kext` in "EFI > OC > Kexts" which will be injected through OpenCore or
-    `BrcmFirmwareRepo.kext` which needs to be installed into S/L/E since it cannot be injected by bootloaders, but works a bit more efficient according to the documentation. **ATTENTION**: Monterey cannot use `BrcmBluetoothInjector.kext` - use `BlueToolFixup.kext` instead
+    `BrcmFirmwareRepo.kext` which needs to be installed into S/L/E since it cannot be injected by bootloaders, but works a bit more efficient according to the documentation. **ATTENTION**: macOS Monterey cannot use `BrcmBluetoothInjector.kext` - use `BlueToolFixup.kext` instead!
-  - If you use a card from a different vendor replace the Kext(s) for networking for your device and update your config before trying to boot with this EFI.
+  - If you use a Wif/BT card from a different vendor than Broadcom replace the Kext(s) for networking for your device and update your config before trying to boot with this EFI.
-- **Editing/Updating config files:**
-  - If you create Snapshots for the DSDT-less config using `ProperTree`, make sure to disable the "ACPI > Add" entries for `DSDT` files afterwards.
-Best practice would be to delete both DSDTs from the EFI anyway, if you use the DSDT-less config.
+- **Editing/Updating config files**: If you create Snapshots for the included config.plists using `ProperTree`, make sure to double-check the `Kernel` > `Add` Section afterwards for the following:
-  - DON'T create Snapshots for the config_DSDT.plist which is using the DSDT Files.
-Because this will add all the SSDTs back in, which are unnecessary since all these patches exist in the patched DSDT already.
-If you plan to use the DSDT-based config, you should delete all of the SSDTs except for `SSDT-PM`.
- - **Kexts**
+	- `config.plist` must not include `BlueToolFixup.kext`.
+If it is present after generating a Snapshot, disable it.
+	- `config_Monterey.plist` must not include `BrcmBluetoothInjector.kext`.
+If it is present after generating a Snapshot, disable it.
-  - `NoTouchID.kext` is no longer necessary for macOS 10.15.7 and beyond, so you can disable it (it's excluded from current release anyway).
+- **Kexts**: `NoTouchID.kext` is no longer required for macOS 10.15.7 and beyond, so you can disable it (it's excluded from current releases anyway).
 - **Backlight Brightness Level tweaks**:
   - Set boot-arg `applbkl=1` for reasonable maximum brightness level controlled by `WhateverGreen`.
   - Set boot-arg `applbkl=0` for increased maximum brightness as defined in `SSDT-PNLF.aml`